 2. Explosives and fireworks including, but not limited to, firecrackers, cherry bombs, smoke bombs, and similar devices.

-3. Knives or other weapons, objects that could be construed as weapons or items that pose a potential hazard to the safety or health of others.
+3. Knives that are longer than 3 inches, other weapons, objects that could be construed as weapons or items that pose a potential hazard to the safety or health of others.
 Other weapons are defined as any instrument of combat or any object not designed as an instrument of combat but carried or used for the purpose of inflicting or threatening bodily injury or damaging/destroying University property or the property of others.

 4. Unauthorized hazardous materials or chemicals.